Laguna1989/obsidian_notes/Learnings/Conferences and Talks/Talks/Marc Gregoire - An Almost complete overview of cpp20.md

 - Lambda expression changes
     - `[=]` will not capture this anymore
-        - !! breaking change
     - template syntax with lambda expressions+
         - `[] <typename T> (T x) { /* … */ }`
     - gets rid of of decltype and `decay_t`
+> [!danger] `[=] is a breaking change
-- constexpr changes
+- `constexpr` changes
     - virtual functions can be constexpr
-    - constexpr can use dynamic_cast and typeid
+    - `constexpr` can use dynamic_cast and typeid
-    - can use new/delete
+    - Can use new/delete
-    - contain try/catch
+    - Contain try/catch
-        - but has to catch all exceptions
+        - But has to catch all exceptions
-    - string and vector are now constexpr
+    - `string` and `vector` are now constexpr
-- concurrency changes
+- Concurrency changes
-    - is `shared_ptr` threadsafe?
+    - Is `shared_ptr` threadsafe?
-        - control block is threadsafe
+        - Control block is threadsafe
-        - accessing a `shared_ptr` is not thread safe
+        - Accessing a `shared_ptr` is not thread safe
-    - make it thread_safe?
+    - Make it thread_safe?
-        - use mutex or atomic_load/atomic_store, …
+        - Use mutex or atomic_load/atomic_store, …
     - c++20 has `std::atomic<shared_ptr<T>>`
     - `std::jthread`
-        - destructor will cancel thread and call join()
+        - Destructor will cancel thread and call join()

 > [!example]+ Without jthread
 >